ALL

 • Bring any prenatal papers you have (your doctor may have given you some) to the hospital.

-• Bring your packed bag or suitcase in case you need to stay at the hospital.
-If you have a car at the hospital, you can leave the bag there while getting the insert.
+• Bring your packed bag in case you need to stay at the hospital.
+If you have a vehicle at the hospital, you can leave the bag in your vehicle while getting the insert.

-• Bring your partner or someone else to support you, if you wish.
+• Bring your partner or someone to support you, if you wish.

 At the hospital